textpattern/textpattern.github.io/tags/feed-link.md

 }
 ```

-See the "email":email tag for a similar solution for Symbolset's 'email' glyph.
+See the [email](email) tag for a similar solution for Symbolset's 'email' glyph.

 ## Genealogy